akochnev/ocp4-upi-helpernode/quickstart.md

-Either provided Kickstart file installs the helper VM with the following settings (which is based on the [virt-net.xml](./virt-net.xml) file that was used before).
+Both the CentOS and RHEL Kickstarts configure the helper VM with the following network settings (which is based on virtual network configured via [virt-net.xml](./virt-net.xml) utilized  before).

 * IP - 192.168.7.77
 * NetMask - 255.255.255.0